lino-framework/book/docs/specs/weasyprint.rst

 ./lib/working/config/working/ServiceReport/default.weasy.html

-Note that `excerpts`, `orders` and `sales` have their own :file:`FOO/base.weasy.html` template, which inherits from  the main base :xfile:`weasyprint/base.weasy.html`.
+Note that `excerpts`, `orders` and `sales` have their own :file:`FOO/base.weasy.html` templates, which inherit from the main base :xfile:`weasyprint/base.weasy.html`.

 For other usage examples see the specs of :ref:`welfare`.

 Warnings about Cairo and Pango
 ==============================